 Step 4: Claim your South Korean visa results

-Typically, the processing time for visas by the South Korea Embassy is 5 working days, but due to the increased volume of applicants, expect it to go for as long as 15 working days or more.
+Typically, the processing time for visas is 5 working days, but due to the increased volume of applicants, expect it to go for as long as 10 working days or more.

 Should your application be approved (yay!), make sure that your South Korean visa has your correct name, passport number, etc.